 The Firm is a private limited company, incorporated in the United Kingdom, authorised and regulated by the FCA.
-The Firm's reference number is 188523.
-The Company provides securities lending and trading services such as equity and fixed income dealing activities to various clients globally.
-The Company is authorised and regulated by the Financial Conduct Authority ("FCA").
-The Firm is a part of the AXA Investment Managers Group, an active, long-term, global, multi-asset investment management holding company registered in France with €824bn of assets under management by its subsidiaries as at 31 December 2022.
+The Firm's reference number is 119368.
+The Firm provides services as an investment manager to institutional and wholesale clients, including trustees of occupational pension schemes and to companies within the AXA Group.
+The Company also acts as an Authorised Corporate Director and Authorised Unit Trust Manager to a number of authorised collective investment schemes and acts as Alternative Investment Fund Manager to certain alternative investment funds.
+The Firm is a part of the AXA Investment Managers Group, an active, long-term, global, multi-asset investment management holding company registered in France with €844bn of assets under management by its subsidiaries as at 31 December 2023.
 The ultimate parent of the Firm is AXA SA, a world leader in financial protection and wealth management.